ygpalta/Abandoned-Checkout-Recovery/README.md

 ## API End Points

-In the project there are demo pages for order, checkout and Admin Page to configure schedule and view emails sent.
+The project contains 2 demo pages for order, checkout and a Admin Panel to configure schedule and view emails sent.

 ### Items